kostis-codefresh/rollouts-autoscaling-example/README.md

 In this example we have an [autoscaler](03-hpa-bg-custom/hpa.yaml) for our Rollout.
 It defines minimum pods as 1 and maximum as 10.
 It monitors CPU and memory usage for our pods.

-We have defined `previewReplicaCount: 3` to use only 3 pods while testing the new version.
+We have also defined `previewReplicaCount: 3` to use only 3 pods while testing the new version.

 ```